segalon/birds-dist-models/README.md

 | 0 | 2018-02-16 | 30.15626 | 34.80496  | survey_name2018  | species A | LC                  | proposed_reservation |

+At least 10 observations from the species in interest are required.

 - survey_features.csv: survey features file, where each row corresponds to an observation in the survey data file, and the columns are the features.
 The features can be categorical or numerical.
 For example: